 The alternative disciplinary and grievance procedure.

 The Resolution Policy™ and Resolution Framework™ have been designed by TCM to replace, or sit alongside, your existing disciplinary and grievance procedures.
 The Resolution Policy™ and Resolution Framework™ are fully compliant with the Acas Code on Discipline and Grievance and it has been successfully tested in the Employment Tribunal.
-This approach is is fully legally compliant and it is consistent with the principles of natural justice and fairness.
+This approach is fully legally compliant and it is consistent with the principles of natural justice and fairness.

 The Resolution Policy™ and Resolution Framework™ offers a collaborative and robust system for resolving complaints, grievances and disciplinary issues.
 It balances the rights of all parties with their underlying interests and their needs.
-It encourages the constructive resolution of workplace issues, whilst retaining the mechanisms by which an employer can apply formal sanctions including dismissal, in cases which merit it.
+It encourages the constructive resolution of workplace issues, whilst retaining the mechanisms by which an employer can apply formal sanctions including dismissal, in cases that merit it.

 “The formal grievance procedure does not have a primary objective of bringing parties together, rather it is there to reach a verdict: usually for one party or the other.
 In contrast, alternative dispute resolution offers parties the opportunity to find their own solutions within a properly facilitated environment.
 It is an empowering process and requires ownership of the issues by the individuals.”
 Victoria Pile, Vice President Head of HR Services at Capgemini